arkceajin/QmlListModel/README.md

 # QMLDataModel
-Expose a C++ data structure to QML, easily access data from C++ and QML both sides.
+Expose a C++ data structure list to QML, easily access data from C++ and QML both sides.